slowernews/wisdom-tldr/chapters/chapter_1_self.md

 Declare an email holiday.
 Do stuff in batches.

+Calculate your “Biological Prime Time”

+95. Reward yourself.
+Adopting new behaviors and habits is difficult, but providing yourself with rewards for following through with new behaviors has been shown to help you solidify new habits.

+96. Anticipate obstacles to new habits.
+When you integrate new habits into your life, make sure you look out on the horizon for any obstacles or commitments that might get in the way of you forming new habits.

+99. See your life as a series of “hotspots.”
+Every day you invest your time, energy, and attention into seven hotspots: mind, body, emotions, career, finances, relationships, and fun.
+See your hotspots as a portfolio to make sure you don’t overinvest in some areas and underinvest in others.

+smile
+use the power of colors

+Start very small.
+I think one of the keys to becoming more productive is to simply make one small change at a time.
+The smaller the change you try to make to your life, the more likely you’ll actually make it.

+94. Make bad habits more expensive by making a pact with someone to introduce financial penalties for habits that are bad for you both.
+This helps you focus on the costs of your bad habits, instead of their rewards.

+79. At the start of every day, define three outcomes you want to accomplish (not to-dos; actual outcomes).
+When you limit yourself to just three outcomes, you force yourself to prioritize and focus on what’s actually important.
+Instead of focusing on doing more things, focus on doing the right things.
+Wait a bit before sending important emails/messages

+Get more time: Spend time on the right things.

+when a task will take you less than two minutes, just do it—don’t add it to your to-do list or capture it for later.

+Work no more than 35 hours a week.

+Pomodoro time

+“perfect is the enemy of good.”

+Shrink how long you’ll do something until you no longer feel resistance to it.
+This is a great way to integrate new habits into your life.
+“Could I meditate for 15 minutes?
+No, I feel resistance, I’m not gonna do it.
+Okay, what about 10?
+Still too long.
+Okay, five?
+Huh, I don’t feel resistance to that.
+I feel like I can sit for five.”
+Boom.

 Ask yourself for advice.
 Life as 7 hotspots: mind, body, emotions, career, finances, relationships, fun.

+2. A FEW BAD HABITS CAN DERAIL ALL GOOD HABITS some bad habits:
+– don’t feel sorry for themselves
+– don’t host a pity party
+– don’t look for sympathy

+more mindful -> meditation

+Learn how to say no, or not to say yes

+Buy yourself time.
+Delegate.

+Put first things first (surely not emails).
+Selective perfectionism

+20% of your effort will give you 80% of output: it may be enough, or more than enough.
+Set yourself deadlines.

+Too many options may paralize you: remove them.
+What is the next action?
+Leave yourself a note if you suspend working.
+Big rocks are too big: split them

+Take micro/nano steps at a time.
+Minimize interruptions

+Paperwork: either do it, diarise it, or ditch it.
+Multitasking is not efficient for single-focused tasks.
+Get rid of technology, turn off any notification, unsubscribe.
+Protect your hours of real work.
+Separate “real hours” with breaks.
+Take advantage of early hours in the day.
+Create a concentrated environment.
+Fight Procrastination

+> *'Continuous effort - not strength or intelligence - is the key to unlocking our potential.' -- Winston Churchill* -->

 > *'Go for a walk in the morning and decide what would make the day a successful day.' -- Allen Tucker*